B0RJA/legendre-1D/README.md

-Legendre second order method for linear advection
+Legendre second-order method for linear advection
 =================================================

 Installation and usage